spatie/laravel-backup/README.md

 ```

 Read the extensive [documentation on version 3](https://docs.spatie.be/laravel-backup/v3) to learn how to set up and use the package.

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.

-## Installation and usage

-You'll find installation instructions and full documentation on https://docs.spatie.be/laravel-backup/v3.

 ## Testing